ssz1997/ADP/README.md

 # ADP

 ADP.java calculates the exact tuples to remove.
 ADPNum.java calculates the number of tuples to remove.
 Baseline is the brute-force algorithm.
+DecomposeTwoPar.java and Decomposeks.java implements unoptimized decompose algorithm.
+RemoveAsWhole.java and RemoveOne.java implements unoptimized singleton algorithm.

 All data are in folder data.
 Data should be imported into PostgreSQL.